OWASP/SecureCodingDojo/trainingportal/static/lessons/redTeam/red_ch1.md

 Use nmap to scan for open ports of the provided host, identify applications running on each port, use Metaploit or a exploit script you find online to take advantage of the first vulnerability.

 #### Getting setup

 Here are instructions on how to get your pen-tester environment setup:

 #### Instructions for Completing the Challenge

 - Run nmap
-- Run metasploit or a different exploit script to take advantage of a vulnerability in the first identified app
+- Run Metasploit or an exploit script to take advantage of a vulnerability in the first identified app
 - Execute commands remotely
-- Find the flag program in the current directory and use it to sign the challenge salt: `./flag <SALT>`
+- Find the flag program in the current directory and use it to sign the challenge salt: `./red_ch1.flag <SALT>`

 #### Nmap
-Install nmap.
+Nmap is a port scanner and a frequently utilized tool in the pocket of any pen-tester.

-For RedHat/CentOS:
+##### Installing Nmap

-`sudo yum install nmap`
+For RedHat/CentOS: `sudo yum install nmap`

-For Debian/Ubuntu:
+For Debian/Ubuntu: `apt-get install nmap`

-`apt-get install nmap`
+##### Scanning with Nmap

 Once nmap is installed you can scan the target host with `nmap <target_host> -Pn -vv`